North England’s Lake District and Durham

-And the main event, as explained to us by a local afficianato, is the shepherd and his dog bringing in the sheep as quickly as possible.
+And the main event, as explained to us by a local aficionado, is the shepherd and his dog bringing in the sheep as quickly as possible.

-Farmer: The Shepherd goes out, he's given a position where he stands by the post and he has to direct his dog out on the right or the left the side is immaterial.
-Dogs, you can work with them half a mile away.
-They'll pick the sound up, they'll hear you and they can work half a mile away collecting sheep, putting them together, putting them into a flock and bringing them in as near a straight line as possible down through the course, through the hurdles there, back to the pen, hopefully nice pen, straight in, no breaks and the applause...
+Farmer: The shepherd goes out, he's given a position where he stands at the post and he has to direct his dog out on the right or the left the side is immaterial.
+Dogs, you can work them half a mile away.
+They'll pick the sound up, they will hear you and they can work half a mile away collecting sheep, putting them together, putting them into a flock and bringing them as near in a straight line as possible down through the course, through the hurdles there, back to the pen, hopefully nice pen, straight in, no breaks and the applause…

-Working a Border collie is like marriage, it's got to click, you must have confidence in one another.
+Working a border collie is like marriage — it's got to click, you must have confidence in one another.
 The dog will have confidence in you if you've got confidence in him.
-It's as beautiful as that and it's lovely to work with him.
+It's as beautiful as that and it's lovely to work with them.

 Just down the street is Keswick's petite marina where we're combining a short cruise with my favorite Lake District hike — up a dramatic nearby ridge.

-Derwentwater is one of Cumbria's most photographed and popular lakes.
+Derwentwater is one of Cumbia's most photographed and popular lakes.
 Boats circle the lake picking up and dropping off walkers at peaceful landings all along the way.

 From the dock a trail leads up along a ridge called Catbells.
 The steep climb both burns off that Cumbrian fried breakfast and offers some commanding views.